sodium410/web/basics.md

 say text/plain and if the response content is js, it should not be processed and execute js.
 Instead just render it as stated in the content-type.

 **CSP**: can prevent both  xss, click-jacks.  for inline scripts to allow use nonce! -- use csp evaluator
+cannot fully prevent xss but can limit the impact when inline script is blocked
+html defacement still valid, if js files are compromised then no  and can;t prevent DOM based xss

 **SOP**: hostaname port and protocol should match to be considered same origin,
 Same origin policy – default security mechanim in moden web browsers,